 How iOS 13 Will Shape the Future of Mobile App Development

 With iOS 13, Apple plans to introduce an array of new and updated features for iPhone and iPad users.
-The most noticeable change will be the system wide update to dark mode that will mirror the company’s Mojave MacOS.
+The most noticeable change will be the system-wide update to the dark mode that will mirror the company’s Mojave macOS.

 But there is more to iOS 13 than just good looks.
 It represents a major shift in the company’s focus on app usage and performance, augmented and virtual reality, privacy and security, and, most importantly, user experience.
 And these areas are also where the future of mobile iOS app development will take place in the coming years.